-Lieutenant Percy Simpson received two grants to select, each of 2000 acres which he chose adjacent to one another in the vicinity of Dora Creek however the grants were not surveyed for two or three years.
-He was granted convict servants to clear the land which was named Kourumbung (seen on the map below).
+Lieutenant Percy Simpson received two grants of land, each of 2000 acres which he chose adjacent to one another in the vicinity of Dora Creek however the grants were not surveyed for two or three years.
+He was granted convict servants to clear the land which was named Kourumbung.
 A house and stockyards were constructed and he owned an extensive herd of cattle.
 His grants extended from the southern bank of Dora Creek, westward from the confluence of Dora and Stockton Creeks to the vicinity of Cooranbong as it is today, and southward to Mandalong and Wyee.
 In a mistake by surveyor-general John Oxley, and unbeknown to Percy Simpson at the time, one of his 2000 acre grants was cancelled.
 Later this grant was selected by John Tingcombe .
-Patrick Frederick Campbell also acquired land
+Patrick Frederick Campbell also acquired land in the district.

 - Commencing at the South extreme of the Western boundary line at Dory Creek and Bounded on the West by a North line of one hundred and thirty seven chains and fifty links; on the North by an East line of one hundred and seventy six chains to a salt water Creek, and by that Creek to the Waters of Lake Macquarie; on the East by the Waters of Lake Macquarie southerly to the mouth of Dory Creek; and on the South by Dory Creek upwards to the South extreme of the Western boundary line.

 With financial difficulties and a large family to support, Percy Simpson sold his 2,000 acres E-ra-ring later in 1838 to John Edye Manning .
 Simpson had been dissatisfied with the land, considering it barren scrub lacking adequate water.